September 13, 2024

 💡 The first 3 months for any job are the most important ones, particularly whe you're in charge of company's finances.
 Learn more about the best practices for the first 90 days of a CFO.

-Is Prior CFO Experience Necessary for Tech CFOs?
+Is Prior CFO Experience Necessary?

 While prior experience can be beneficial, it's not necessary to become a CFO at a major tech company.
 Companies appear to value a combination of factors, including: